 Ever since the events of "Birthright", Worf has been out of sorts.
 In the course of teaching young Klingons who hadn't been raised as Klingons about their own culture and beliefs, he's come to realize that he doesn't really believe those things anymore himself.
 So he plunges headfirst into Klingon spirituality, engaging in marathon meditation sessions and inhaling (presumably) mind-altering smoke, in the hopes of connecting with something greater than himself.
 Unfortunately now it's starting to affect his work performance.

 After Worf explains himself, Captain Picard, ever the Reasonable Authority Figure, permits him to take some time off to get his head together.
 He opts to head to the planet Boreth, the most sacred place in the Klingon religion.
-According to Klingon scripture, before he died Kahless the Unforgettable, the great spiritual teacher and unifier of the Klingon people, pointed to a star and told his followers, "Seek me on that point of light."
+According to Klingon scripture, the great spiritual teacher Kahless the Unforgettable, just before leaving his people for parts unknown, pointed to a star and told his followers, "Seek me on that point of light."
 Boreth is the planet orbiting that star, and devout Klingons pray and meditate there waiting for his Second Coming.

 Ten fruitless days of meditation later, Worf is about ready to pack it in (especially after a boy who just got there has a vision and he hasn't yet).
 But Koroth, High Priest of the temple, encourages him to stay a little longer.
-After all, the priests have been waiting 15 centuries; what's a few more days?
+Faith requires patience and sacrifice, after all.
+Spiritual revelation doesn't come on a strict timetable.
+The priests of Boreth have been waiting 15 centuries; what's a few more days to one man?

 This turns out to be good advice.
 Shortly after returning to the shrine, Worf has a vision.
 Kahless himself appears before him, and beckons him to approach.
 Worf is overjoyed...then startled when he's actually able to touch Kahless.
 It's not a vision.
 He's real.